jvidalgz/aws-certified-solutions-architect-associate-notes/README.md

 * Notifications
 * It's free
 * Region Wide

+## Elastic Block Storage (EBS)
+* Does not need to be attached to an instance
+* Can be transferred between Availability Zones
+* EBS volume data is replicated across multiple servers in an Availability Zone
+* Encryption of EBS data volumes, boot volumes and snapshots
+* Designed for an annual failure rate (AFR) of between 0.1% - 0.2% a SLA 99.95%
+### Increasing IOPS Performance
+* Multiple stripped gp2 or standard volumes (typically RAID 0)
+* Multiple stripped PIOPS volumes (typically RAID 0)
+* Function of the guest OS
+### EBS-optimized instances
+* Dedicated capacity for Amazon EBS I/O
+* EBS-Optimized intances are designed for use with all EBS volume types
+* Max bandwith: 400 Mbps - 12000 Mbps
+* IOPS: 3000 - 65000
+* gp-ssd within 10% of baseline and burst performance 99.9% of the time
+* PIOPS within 10% of provisioned and burst performance 99.9% of the time
+* Additional hourly fee
+### EBS Snapshots Characteristics
+* Point-in-time snapshot
+* Supports incremental snapshots
+* Billed only for changed blocks
+* Deleted a snapshot removes only the data not needed by any other snapshot
+### EBS Snapshots Features
+* Resizing EBS volumes
+* Sharing EBS snapshots
+* Coping  EBS snapshots across regions
+### EBS Warnings
+* Cannot be attached to more than one instance at the same time
+* Privisioned IOPS: maximun ratio of 50:1 between IOPS and volume size

 ## IAM
 * AWS Identity and Access Management (IAM) is a web service that helps you securely control access to AWS resources.
 You use IAM to control who is authenticated (signed in) and authorized (has permissions) to use resources.